Cornered Heegaard Floer homology: Practical computations

 In that figure we have included the differential, so again the notation needs some explanation.
 There are two kinds of differentials: the horizontal arrows and the vertical arrows.
-The vertical arrows correspond to multiplications on the top of the element of $\Alg$; for example, the $\sigma_1\sigma_8$ terms mean that the element of $\Alg$ is multiplied on the top by $\sigma_1\sigma_8$.
+Recall that we are drawing the left action on $\Alg$ as on the top, and the right action on $\Alg$ as on the bottom.
+The vertical arrows correspond to multiplications on the left (top) of the element of $\Alg$; for example, the $\sigma_1\sigma_8$ terms mean that the element of $\Alg$ is multiplied on the left by $\sigma_1\sigma_8$.
 (These are the differentials coming from the differential on $\pi_*\CAA(\HD)$.)
-The horizontal arrows correspond to multiplications on the bottom of $\Alg$ and the top of the $j$ idempotent.
+The horizontal arrows correspond to multiplications on the right (bottom) of $\Alg$ and the top of the $j$ idempotent.
 For example, the $\bmat\sigma_2\\ \otimes\\ \rho_7^1\emat$ terms mean that the element of $\Alg$ is multiplied on the bottom by $\sigma_2$ and the $j$ idempotent on the bottom is multiplied by the element $\rho_7^1$ (i.e., we pick up a $\rho_7^1$ in the bottom $\putaround{\RAlg}{\sbull}{}{0}{\sbull}$).
 (These are the differentials coming from the differential on $\pi_*\DDa(\Id)$.)

 The complex has three connected components.
 (The algebra action intertwines these components, but is filtered: nontrivial products stay in the same component or move one component to the right.)
 To avoid a long and tedious computation, we will focus on the two smaller components, on the left and right, ignoring the more complicated component in the middle.